snowflake color clips

 I then laminated them and set them out in a basket along with some clothespins.
 I made sure the patterns are mixed up so that the same patterns were not next to each other.

 The children picked a circle and the found the circle with the matching pattern on it.
 They clipped the circles together with a clothespin.
 Play continued until all circles had been matched.
 You can find the holiday pattern match here.

 I made a Christmas lights alphabet sequence activity which is great for letter recognition and fine motor development.
 I printed the patterns on cardstock paper and cut them out.

 I glued red and green sequins on the lights and then laminated them.
 I attached one set to crafts sticks and left a second set loose so that they could be used with a classroom clothesline.

 In this activity children put the Christmas lights in alphabetical order.
 If using the crafts sticks children can line them up in a row.
 If using a classroom clothes line children would hang the Christmas lights in order using clothespins to attach them to the line.

-You can grab the patterns for free until Sunday December 11th ... after that they will only be available in the member's section which is also where I have added the Christmas lights number sequence.
+As of 2022 this activity can be found in the member's section which is also where I have added the Christmas lights number sequence.